-Use the POST watchdog field to specify the number of minutes that the Remote Supervisor Adapter II will wait for this server to complete a power-on self-test (POST).
+Use the POST watchdog field to specify the number of minutes that the Remote Supervisor Adapter II will wait for the server to complete a power-on self-test (POST).
 If the server being monitored fails to complete a POST within the specified time, the Remote Supervisor Adapter II generates a POST timeout alert and automatically restarts the server.
 The POST watchdog is then automatically disabled until the operating system is shut down and the server is power cycled (or until the operating system starts and the device driver successfully loads).

-Note: Power cycling differs from shutting down and restarting the operating system in that power cycling removes power from the server completely; for example, unplugging the server.
+Note: Power cycling differs from shutting down and restarting the operating system in that power cycling removes power from the server completely; for example, you can power cycle the server by disconnecting it from the power source.